-Annually fund mechanical harvesting to control/maintain weed growth and remove biomass bogs in heavily trafficked areas of the lake (with additional assistance from FLLOWPA funds through the Onondaga County Health Department- Division of Environmental Health).
+Annually fund mechanical harvesting to control weed growth and remove biomass bogs in heavily trafficked areas of the lake (with additional assistance from FLLOWPA funds through the Onondaga County Health Department- Division of Environmental

-With grant monies through FLLOWPA (from the Onondaga County Health Department- Division of Environmental Health) an area matting project was conducted in 2012.
-Using the same materials in 2013, matting was provided to lake residents to assist in weed control near shorelines for improved recreational use.

-Annually partner with the NYS DEC and Onondaga County Cornell Cooperative Extension (CCE) in efforts (hand pulling) to eradicate the Water Chestnut weed in Turtle Bay.

-Created and provided "Responsible Boating" brochures, posters, signage and place mats through a grant from the BoatUS Foundation.

-Formed a Lake Weed Committee to patrol the lake; track weed growth and provide feedback and direction.

-Annually work with CCE to provide educational programs/materials to the Otisco Lake communities regarding invasive weed identification and control, maintaining septic systems, and importance of using non-phosphorus products (in 2009 assisted CCE with disbursement of over 100 bags of no phosphorus fertilizer to watershed residents).

-Provide strong advocacy against currently unsafe drilling practices (hydrofracking) to ensure strict established regulations to protect the lake, its watershed and communities.

-Helped to secure bans in 4 of the 5 Otisco Lake Towns (5th has a moratorium).

-Member of NYFOLA (Federation of Lakes Association) and Finger Lakes Regional Watershed Alliance (FLRWA).
+- With grant monies through FLLOWPA (from the Onondaga County Health Department- Division of Environmental Health) an area matting project was conducted in 2012.
+Using the same materials in 2013, matting was provided to lake residents to assist in weed control for improved recreational use. - Annually partner with the NYS DEC and Onondaga County CCE in efforts to eradicate the water chestnut weed in Turtle Bay. - Created and provided "Responsible Boating" brochures, posters, signage and place mats through a grant from the BoatUS Foundation. - Formed a Lake Weed Committee to patrol the lake; track weed growth and provide feedback and direction. - Annually work with CCE to provide educational programs/materials to the Otisco Lake communities regarding invasive weed identification and control, maintaining septic systems, and reducing stormwater runoff. - Provide strong advocacy for regulations to protect the lake, its watershed and communities. - Helped to secure hydrofracking bans in 4 of the 5 Otisco Lake Towns (5th has a moratorium). - Member of NYFOLA (Federation of Lakes Association) and Finger Lakes Regional Watershed Alli-